argodev/studies/ot_survey/OT_Class_03_Manuscript.md

 And the great hope in Exodus, chapter 2 verse 24, is that God hears Israel’s cry for help.
 Look at 2:24: A man named Moses is born in chapter 2, and in chapter 3 God appears to Moses in a burning bush.
 God reveals his plan in 3:8, to rescue his people.

 After that, the showdown begins.
-This is not a battle between Egypt and Israel – it is a battle between Egypt’s Pharaoh and Israel’s God — the great “I AM.”
+This is not a battle between Egypt and Israel – _it is a battle between Egypt’s Pharaoh and Israel’s God_ - the great “I AM.”
 Starting in 7:14, God sends a series of horrific plagues upon the land.
 But after the first few plagues, God begins to distinguish in his judgment between Egypt and Israel to make it plain who is his enemy and who is his people.
 The Egyptians receive boils on their skin, hail destroys their land, locusts devour their crops, utter darkness suffocates their homes.
 But none of these plagues affect God’s people.
 Amazingly, Pharaoh refuses to yield and release Israel.

 Not, that is, until one final act of judgment: the tenth plague.
 The Lord warns Moses that he will go throughout Egypt and kill every firstborn son at midnight.
 But even as he plans to pour wrath out on his enemies, the Lord in his mercy provides a way to spare his people.
 Each family is to slaughter a year-old lamb and put its blood on their door frame.
 We see this in Ex.
 12:13: “The blood shall be a sign for you, on the houses where you are.
 And when I see the blood, I will pass over you, and no plague will befall you to destroy you.”
 That’s why this decisive act of judgment and grace is called the “Passover” – God passes over those homes that are marked by the blood of the substitute, the lamb that was slain.

 Well.
 After this ultimate blow, Pharaoh finally surrenders, and Israel marches out of Egypt in a great “Exodus” – the word comes from the Greek for “departure.”
 But the Lord is not done with Egypt yet.
-Look at 14:4: “I will harden Pharaoh's heart, and he will pursue them, and I will get glory over Pharaoh and all his host, and the Egyptians shall know that I am the Lord.”
-So in a pillar of fire by night and cloud by day, God leads them to the shore of the Red Sea - a dead end, a trap.
+Look at 14:4: “_I will harden Pharaoh's heart, and he will pursue them, and I will get glory over Pharaoh and all his host, and the Egyptians shall know that I am the Lord._” So in a pillar of fire by night and cloud by day, God leads them to the shore of the Red Sea - a dead end, a trap.
 Red hot in pursuit, the Egyptian army closes in.
 The Lord divides the waters, Israel walks through on dry land, and then the Lord drowns their enemies in a torrent of judgment.
 An amazing account.

 Now... the people have been redeemed by the Lord; will they continue to trust the Lord?
 Their journey is not over – in fact, their trek to the promised land has just begun.
 In chapter 15 Moses praises God for his deliverance... but then the people complain that there’s no water or food.
 Yet, even though this grumbling, disobedient people are not worthy of God’s favor, God leads them through the desert to make a covenant with them.
-Look at 19:4-5: “You yourselves have seen what I did to the Egyptians, and how I bore you on eagles' wings and brought you to myself.
-Now therefore, if you will indeed obey my voice and keep my covenant, you shall be my treasured possession among all peoples, for all the earth is mine.”
-God descends upon Mt.
-Sinai in all his majestic holiness, and as we’ll see next week, he marks Israel off as his own by giving them his law.
+Look at 19:4-5: “_You yourselves have seen what I did to the Egyptians, and how I bore you on eagles' wings and brought you to myself.
+Now therefore, if you will indeed obey my voice and keep my covenant, you shall be my treasured possession among all peoples, for all the earth is mine._” God descends upon Mt.
+Sinai in all his majestic holiness, and as we’ll see later, he marks Israel off as his own by giving them his law.

 It’s an amazing chapter in redemptive history – oppression, judgment, and miraculous deliverance.
 The promises made to Abraham are one step closer to their fulfillment in the seed of the woman that is to come.
 But this is not just a gripping story.
 In fact, you may have noticed during our overview that throughout the narrative, God speaks – he speaks to Moses and Aaron, and through them he speaks to Pharaoh and to the people of Israel.
 Through his words, the Lord reveals the meaning of the great events he’s accomplished on this grand stage.
 And it’s for that reason that Exodus is a foundational book for understanding the rest of the Bible.
 That’s what we’ll discuss next, as we look at five key theological themes that emerge in this first half of Exodus.